 Part II RANK YOUR SCORE COMMENT Question 22.
-Mechanisms for stakeholder participation activities (e.g. advisory council) - are mechanisms avail in decisio on-making and/or management There are no mechanisms for stakeholder participation in decision-making and/or management activities 0 There are some mechanisms for stakeholder participation in decision-making and/or management activities, but not sufficient 1 There are sufficient mechanisms for stakeholder partici- pation in decision-making and/or management activities 2 Question 23.
-Environmental education activities for sta MPA) - have education activities been developed for sta gs at the There are no education activities available for stakeholders 0 There are some education activities available for stake- holders, but they are not sufficient 1 There are sufficient education activities available for stakeholders 2 Question 24.
-Management activities - have the two critic data sheet) been improved to address threats? cal mana gement activities (listed in the Management activities has not been improved 0 Some measures have been taken to improve management activities 1 Management activities have been sufficiently improved 2 Question 25.
-Visitor facilities - does the MPA have suffic cient visit or facilities?
+Mechanisms for stakeholder participation in decision-making and/or management activities (e.g. advisory council) - are mechanisms available to ensure stakeholder participation?
+There are no mechanisms for stakeholder participation in decision-making and/or management activities 0 There are some mechanisms for stakeholder participation in decision-making and/or management activities, but not sufficient 1 There are sufficient mechanisms for stakeholder partici- pation in decision-making and/or management activities 2 Question 23.
+Environmental education activities for stal MPA) - have education activities been developed for sta keholders keholder s (e.g. public outings at the rs?
+There are no education activities available for stakehold- ers 0 There are some education activities available for stake- holders, but they are not sufficient 1 There are sufficient education activities available for stakeholders 2 Question 24.
+Management activities - have the two critidata sheet) been improved to address threats? cal mana gement activities (listed in the Management activities has not been improved 0 Some measures have been taken to improve management activities 1 Management activities have been sufficiently improved 2 Question 25.
+Visitor facilities - does the MPA have suffic eient visit or facilities?
 There are no visitor facilities and services 0 Visitor facilities and services are inappropriate for current levels of visitation or are under construction 1 There are some visitor facilities and services, but they could be improved 2 Visitor facilities and services are sufficient for current levels of visitation 3 Question 26.
-Fees - If fees (entry fees - tourism, fines) a area management? re applied d, do they help ma rine protected Although a fee system exists, fees are not collected 0 The fees are collected, but they go straight to central government and are not returned to the marine protected area or its environs 1 The fees are collected, but they are disbursed to the local authority rather than the marine protected area 2 There are fees for visiting the marine protected area that help to support this and/or other marine protected areas 3 Question 27.
+Fees - If fees (entry fees - tourism, fines) as area management? re applied l, do they help marine protected Although a fee system exists, fees are not collected 0 The fees are collected, but they go straight to central government and are not returned to the marine protected area or its environs 1 The fees are collected, but they are disbursed to the local authority rather than the marine protected area 2 There are fees for visiting the marine protected area that help to support this and/or other marine protected areas 3 Question 27.
 Staff Training Staff was trained but could be further improved to fully achieve the objectives of management 2 2